tcab/pagestest/README.md

 too slow to refresh, sometimes image fails to appear probably due to timeout

-**does not** work locally on dev machine - at least not in vscode previewer.

-> *may* work in local jekyll server but this project isn't set up with local jekill

 ![code map example 01](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/abulka/lcodemaps/master/plantuml/example-01.puml&fmt=svg)

+- **does not** work locally on dev machine - at least not in vscode previewer.
+- *may* work in local jekyll server but this project isn't set up with local jekill
+- ??? works on main github README